Become a qualified carpenter and builder with the NZ Army and enjoy unrivalled training, adventure and travel.

 About the role

-As a Carpenter, your primary role is vertical construction - such as building a bridge, constructing a field hospital to construction tasks in disaster struck areas.
-You will work with all sorts of material and in all sorts of situations, both in New Zealand and on overseas deployments.
-You will earn trade certified qualifications and your skills will be called upon everywhere the Army goes.
+As a Carpenter, your primary role is vertical construction - such as constructing a field hospital to humanitarian relief construction tasks in disaster struck areas.
+You will work with all sorts of material and in all sorts of situations, both in New Zealand and overseas.
+You will receive training under the BCITO apprenticeship scheme to qualify in Level 4 New Zealand Certificate in Carpentry.
+Once qualified your skills will be called upon everywhere the Army goes.

 You will be trained to do everything that a civilian equivalent carpenter can do, but with all the Army skills (weapons training, fitness etc) as well!
 Your civilian qualification will be recognised throughout New Zealand and will prove that you have the knowledge and ability to build almost anything you are tasked with.
 You will also have all of your tools supplied for you, free of charge.